All Things Kidney Diseases

 Hypokalemia is an abnormally low level of potassium in the blood.

+Hyperkalemia is an abnormally high level of potassium in the blood.
 Kidney disease is the most common cause of Hyperkalemia.
 When the kidneys are damaged or not working properly, they have a hard time removing potassium from the body.
 Too much potassium in the body can lead to irregular heart beat or heart attack.
+What does potassium affect?

 Proteinuria